imfatant/test/README.md

     Under 'Advanced':
         FLTMODE_CH        5
 Notice that every flight mode switch position is set to Manual so that you're absolutely guaranteed an unadulterated pass-through signal to your test servo as you move the transmitter's stick.
-I've also set the flight mode channel to 5.
+I've also set the flight mode control channel to 5.
 ArduCopter defaults to 5, but ArduPlane defaults to 8 (for various reasons that aren't that interesting).

 The servo should be plugged in to the bottom-most servomotor output header (oriented as on the pinout diagram).
 ## Extras